Rotala ramosior (Toothcup)

 Leaves and stems:

-Leaves are simple and opposite, the pairs set at right angles to the ones above and below, linear to oblong, lance elliptic, ½ to 1 inch long and around ¼ inch wide, bright green, toothless with smooth surfaces, the central vein often bright red, and tapering to a point at the base.
+Leaves are opposite, the pairs set at right angles to the ones above and below, oblong-elliptic, widest at or above the middle, 3/8 to 2 inches (1 to 5 cm) long and up to ½ inch wide, bright green, toothless, hairless, the central vein often bright red, and tapering at the base.
 Stems are erect, often heavily branched, the branches ascending, smooth and weakly 4 angled, also often pinkish to bright red.

 Fruit:

-Fruit is a round capsule around 1/8 inch in diameter with four chambers.
+Fruit is a round capsule 2 to 4.5 mm in diameter with four chambers.

 Notes: